mikewongtkd/freescoretkd/trunk/docs/design.md

 The front-end architecture is currently Apache2 using and Mojolicious/CGI.
 As of late 2014, there doesn't seem to be any SSL-ready implementation of WebSockets (and network may be too intermittent for WebSockets anyway).
 So the architecture uses the following technologies:

-- Perl/Mojolicious for RESTful applications
+- Apache
+- Perl
+  - Mojolicious
   - CGI
+  - JSON::XS
+  - Data::Structure::Util
 - Server Sent Events (SSE)
 - AJAX